OWASP/www-project-top-10-low-code-no-code-security-risks/content/2022/en/LCNC-SEC-03-Data-Leakage-and-Unexpected-Consequences.md

 | --- | --- | --- | --- |
 | 3 | 2 | 3 | 3 |

-Data leakage occurs when data ends up in locations not intended and often not appropriate, which can lead to unexpected consequences.

 ## The Gist

 Low-code/no-code development legitimately accesses data from underlying services but can also serve as a conduit to those backend systems for actions that were not anticipated or approved of.
 This includes unintended negative side effects such as data leakage beyond the application/security boundary, triggering create/read/update/delete operations on the data, and accidental/malicious data exfiltration.

+## Business User Description

+Data leakage occurs when data ends up in locations not intended and often not appropriate, which can lead to unexpected consequences.

 ## Description